Hong Kong police arrest 21 Uber drivers

 He said those who assist or instigate drivers might also have to bear legal responsibility.

-Uber began a fierce publicity campaign following the verdict, posting advertisements on newspaper front pages and giving out plane tickets and Manchester United football jerseys to a few passengers.
+Uber began a fierce publicity campaign following the verdict, splashing ads on newspaper frontpages and giving out plane tickets and Manchester United football jerseys to a few random passengers.

 Reporting by Venus Wu.
 Additional reporting by Sijia Jiang; Editing by Michael Perry